anudeepsai/google-password-reveal/readme.md

 # Google password revealer ?

-This is a POF for revealing sensitive information by using the API chrome.webRequest.onBeforeRequest in a Chrome extension.
+This is a POC for revealing sensitive information by using the API chrome.webRequest.onBeforeRequest in a Chrome extension.
 The password is displayed visually so DO NOT use your original password.

 The point is "Please be aware of what you're installing and giving permissions to".

-This extension is not intended to go on play store.
+This extension is not intended to go on Chrome store.

 Finally do not be evil when you're using this.
 This is to increase awareness.